xamarin/xamarin-forms-samples/UserInterface/BindableLayouts/README.md

 ---
-name: Bindable Layouts
+name: Xamarin.Forms - Bindable Layouts
 description: This sample demonstrates binding a layout class to a collection of items, and setting the appearance of each item with a DataTemplate.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: